Eto'o pleads guilty to £3.2m tax fraud

 Prosecutors accused Eto'o of failing to declare income from the transfer of image rights between 2006 and 2009.

-Eto'o, 41, is the latest in a long list of foreign players and managers to have been prosecuted for tax fraud in Spain in recent years, including Cristiano Ronaldo, Lionel Messi, Jose Mourinho and Neymar.
+Eto'o is the latest in a long list of foreign players and managers to have been prosecuted for tax fraud in Spain in recent years, including Cristiano Ronaldo, Lionel Messi, Jose Mourinho and Neymar.

-Eto'o, now the president of the Cameroonian football federation, played for Real Madrid, Inter Milan, Chelsea and Everton during his career, before retiring in 2019.
+The 41-year-old, now the president of the Cameroonian football federation, joined Barcelona in 2004, age 23.
+He also played for Real Madrid, Inter Milan, Chelsea and Everton during his career, before retiring in 2019.

 He appeared at the Ciudad de la Justicia court in Barcelona with his former agent Jose Maria Mesalles, who was given a 12 month suspended sentence and a fine.